People are looking for Solutions to end emotional eating.

 Emotional eating is complicated.
 The diet industry would have you think that there a simple AND QUICK answer: dieting.
 If dieting would have worked people would not have to continue to look for the next best diet.

-I get a lot of questions about emotional eating and overeating.
 Here are some of the most recent questions I have gotten.

 “I cannot seem to quiet my mind for mindfulness practice.
 What can I do?”

 Does your mind keep talking and talking to you?
 Saying, just eat that, just a little more.

 You might try to actively stop it, and that doesn’t work.

 You think you can’t be mindful, and you can’t seem to quiet your mind.
 That has to do with the thoughts that go on in your head, you can’t seem to quiet and also how to be more mindful.

 The first thing I think of when we talk about mindfulness is meditation.
 Many people tell me they don’t know how to meditate.
 They think it’s a big struggle or a big hassle to meditate or they can’t find the time to meditate.
 Then they do not do it at all.

 Meditation is that time to quiet your mind.
 It doesn’t have to take hours sitting in quiet with your hands in front of you and your eyes closed chanting, which I think is many people’s idea about meditation.
 Truthfully, meditation is simply closing your eyes and getting quiet.

 There are many ways in meditation to focus on that quiet.